Shaping the Future of Economic Security

 As a yearly highlight, the BESF will convene a summit bringing leading European and international policymakers, representatives of business and experts together to work on tangible steps needed to build a global system of reduced risks and vulnerabilities.
 The BESF’s inaugural summit will take place in Brussels on 5 & 6 June 2025.

-Day 1 (June 5) – The Forum will feature a public conference structured around four high-level sessions focusing on the evolving role of economic statecraft, trade and level playing field policies, the geopolitics of technology, and new East-West-South economic ties, as well as a fireside chat looking at the requirements of readying for the most extreme contingencies.
+• Day 1 (June 5) – The opening day of the Forum will be structured around four high-level sessions focusing on the evolving role of economic statecraft, trade and level playing field policies, the geopolitics of technology, and new East-West-South economic ties, as well as a fireside chat looking at the requirements of readying for all contingencies.

 A 360° approach to Economic Security